markodayan/research.2077.xyz/src/content/blog/verkle-trees-for-the-rest-of-us-part-1.md

 **5. What are the implications of upgrading to Verkle trees for the Ethereum ecosystem?**

 Well, you're in luck.
-After spending a lot of time reading posts from Dankrad Feist/Vitalik Buterin on Verkle trees and watching Guillaume Ballet's talks on the topic (which I highly recommend watching, if only for the memes and jokes), I _may_know a thing or two about Verkle trees enough to write a series about it.
+After spending a lot of time reading posts from Dankrad Feist/Vitalik Buterin on Verkle trees and watching Guillaume Ballet's talks on the topic (which I highly recommend watching, if only for the memes and jokes), I _may_ know a thing or two about Verkle trees enough to write a series about it.

-Note that I'll be oversimplifying many things in this article and subsequent posts; my intention is to give a crash course on Verkle trees, not a lecture, so you know _just_enough to understand how how Verkle trees—and the Verge—fit it into Ethereum's technical roadmap.
+Note that I'll be oversimplifying many things in this article and subsequent posts; my intention is to give a crash course on Verkle trees, not a lecture, so you know _just_ enough to understand how how Verkle trees—and the Verge—fit it into Ethereum's technical roadmap.
 There's a substantial amount of talk about cryptography, but trust me, I'm not a cryptographer, and reading this article won't require a CompSci degree.

-Which also goes to say: if you _are_a cryptographer, and you spot errors while reading, please excuse them:
+Which also goes to say: if you _are_ a cryptographer, and you spot errors while reading, please excuse them:

+## Setting the stage: How does Ethereum work with “trees”?

 ![image](./images/verkle1.webp)